sajan76766/Manhole-monitoring-and-maintenance-system/README.md

  a LoRa-enabled communication hub, cloud-based data processing with machine learning, and an intelligent decision-support module at the edge.
 This architecture ensures reliable  monitoring, predictive analysis, and robust system performance.
 The methodology is outlined in sequential steps as follows
+  System Initialization: The ESP32-based sensor node powers up and activates all onboard sensors (flow, depth, pressure, turbidity).
+Replica nodes equipped with switches and valves are also initialized to simulate blockage scenarios for testing.
+ Sensor Data Acquisition: The primary node continuously collects measurements of f low, water depth, pressure, and turbidity from the man hole.
+Replica nodes generate synthetic blockage signals that mimic fault conditions, ensuring reliable validation of system responses.
+ Data Filtering and Fusion: Raw sensor values are processed using Kalman or expo nential moving average (EMA) filters to reduce noise and improve stability.
+Derived features such as rate of level change and flow-to-level ratio are calculated for better interpretation.
+ Node Health Monitoring: Each node is assigned a trust score based on factors Fig. 1. blockdiagram like packet delivery rate, RSSI, SNR, and communication reliability.
+The score is updated dynamically so that faulty or silent nodes have less influence on system decisions.
+ Anomaly Detection: A lightweight machine learning model analyzes fused sensor features to detect abnormal trends.
+This helps iden tify early signs of blockages, contamination, or sudden water flow disruptions.
+ Decision-Making and Actuation: The LoRa hub combines risk probability, anomaly scores, and node trust to compute an overall risk score.
+Based on this, relay-controlled solenoid valves are actuated in stages: valves remain off under low risk, pulse open during moderate risk, cycle during high risk, and fully open under critical conditions with alert generation.